JAPANESE LITERATURE 3

 Yu Miri, Tokyo-Stazione Ueno, 21lettere

-Short texts related to the above-mentioned contents and discussed during class time will be made available periodically on the Moodle platform of the course.
+Short texts related to the above-mentioned contents will be made available periodically on the Moodle platform of the course.

 Students are also asked to actively participate in the search for critical material to support the topics discussed.

-The 5 open questions each receive a score in 30/30.
-The overall vote for this part is the average of these answers.
+Each of the 4 open-ended questions receives a score in 30ths.
+The overall grade is determined by the average of these questions.

-The quiz and the recognition parts contribute to the final score thus obtained by adding to it a bonus-malus ranging between -1 (all wrong answers) and +1 (all answers are correct)
+The identification of excerpts contributes to the obtained grade by adding to it a graded bonus-malus ranging from -1 (all answers wrong) to +1 (all answers correct).

 written